facile-it/facile-it.github.io/content/blog/eng/v-protetto8-3-2024.md

 # Suit up!

 Six teams were formed.
-They were `stderr`, `Tori Automatici` ("automated bulls"), `Ittasinanta`, `Loans&Lions`, `Daje` ("go!" in roman dialect), `Alco1isti Anon1mi`.
+They were `stderr`, `Tori Automatici` ("automated bulls"), `Ittasinanta`, `Loans&Lions`, `Daje` ("go!" in Roman dialect), `Alco1isti Anon1mi`.

- The teams were formed _in some quite heterogeneous way_.
-In fact, on the same team, there were backend developers, frontend developers, data engineers, QA analysts, and so on..
+ The teams were formed _in a quite heterogeneous way_.
+In fact, on the same team, there were backend developers, frontend developers, data engineers, QA analysts, and so on.

 Most of the challengers were _newcomers_, who had never participated in an Advent of Code before, and this was the main difficulty of some teams, one specifically.
-The other ones were made of veterans of this challenge, and they proceed like a wind.
+The other ones were made of veterans of this challenge, and they proceed like the wind.

 ## On your mark, ready, steady, go!

-The challenge was very intense, and until the last 10 minutes, it was a head to head between the first two teams.
+The challenge was very intense, and until the last 10 minutes, it was a head-to-head between the first two teams.

 Every single team used the [mob programming technique](https://en.wikipedia.org/wiki/Team_programming#Mob_programming) to solve problems. _The entire team_ focused _on a single problem_.
 One person actively wrote the code, and others suggested solutions.
-This is a very interesting way to share knowledge, expecially in a never-tried setting.
-This is also very useful to make team building.
+This is a very interesting way to share knowledge, especially in a never-tried setting.
+This is also very useful for team building.

 All teams... but one. _The winning one_.
 The winning team (mainly composed of colleagues from the same area) used a different approach: everyone took a problem and tried to solve it.
 They switched to mob programming only to solve difficult issues.
-This approach allowed them to score the latest winning point by solving a problem a litle further from the one every team was stuck into.
+This approach allowed them to score the latest winning point by solving a problem a little further from the one every team was stuck into.

 ## Wrapping up